 Diethyl hydroxylamine, also known as DEHA, is an organic chemical compound with the chemical formula (C2H5) 2NOH.
 This substance is considered a colorless liquid and solution and is used as a scrub or oxygen scavenger in the water treatment industry to remove oxygen.
+Shanghai Chemex is one of the most reputable suppliers of this chemical in the world.

 Physical and Chemical Properties: